GrilloPress/aspect/book/02--wiring_things_up.md

 2. Inside our new vue object we declared which HTML element our object should transform into a Vue.js powered app
     - Our HTML element with the id of message now has access to all of Vue.js.
 This is very similar to how Angular works with ```ng-app```
 3. We've provided some data, which is a message with poignant, thought-provoking content.
+    - The data attribute is an object with some key:value pairs.
+We've created one with a key of message with the value of a string saying hello
 5. In our HTML, within the element with #message, we can now use the message variable within mustaches {{}}.

 We now have some exciting message to share.
 Let's update our HTML.
 First we need to create a HTML element with the id of message and within that, a set of mustache brackets with our message variable.